-Moving on to deployment options, Dan began with SQL, a process that (in brief) involves logging on with a SQL_Admin account, installing .NET Framework 3.5.1, and after that, running SETUP.EXE, and clicking Install SQL Features.
-You'll need to select the core features (see Dan's slide deck), and any additional features that are necessary in your own environment.
-At this point, you'll assign SQL Service accounts.
-Dan noted that, for single-server deployments, the default is for Virtual Accounts (Managed Service Accounts if virtual accounts aren't possible) in SharePoint 2013.
+Moving on to deployment options, Dan began with SQL, a process that (in brief) involves logging on with an SQL_Admin account, installing .NET Framework 3.5.1, and after that, running SETUP.EXE, and clicking Install SQL Features.
+You’ll need to select the core features (see Dan’s slide deck), and any additional features that are necessary for your own environment.
+At this point, you’ll assign SQL Service accounts.
+Dan noted that, for single-server deployments, the default is for Virtual Accounts (Managed Service Accounts if virtual accounts aren’t possible) in SharePoint 2013.

 Next up was the setup configuration file, and here Dan walked through a script, highlighting the four necessary modifications.
 Once the modifications have been made, just run SETUP using this answer file.
 (This script, as with all of the scripts he shared, will be made available at http://tiny.cc/danholmespc2012.)
 Dan noted that at this point, there are just a couple of final changes to the SQL environment that are necessary.

 A “little but very important note” that Dan shared is that SharePoint now requires (but doesn’t turn on by default) Max Degrees of Parallelism (MAXDOP).
 Dan said that the default is 0, and though it “should be” set to 1 in 2010, it’s required to be set to 1 in 2013.
 A PowerShell script to do this is helpfully included in Dan’s deck.